FAA lifts ground stop following system outage that grounded thousands of flights in US | Business

 ''Normal air traffic operations are resuming gradually across the US following an overnight outage to the Notice to Air Missions system that provides safety info to flight crews.
 The ground stop has been lifted.
 We continue to look into the cause of the initial problem,'' FAA said in a tweet.

-According to FlightAware, a flight tracking company, more than 3,700 flights within, into or out of the US were delayed and more than 600 were cancelled due to the system failure.
+According to FlightAware, a flight tracking company, so far more than 6,700 flights within, into or out of the US were delayed and more than 1,000 were cancelled due to the system failure.

+The number of cancellations and delays has continued to climb despite the agency lifting a ground stop.

 More than 21,000 flights were scheduled to take off in the US on Wednesday, mostly domestic trips, and about 1,840 international flights expected to fly to the US, AP reported, citing aviation data firm Cirium.